The Blossoms on the Tidal Basin are the most famous but there are a number of Cherry Blossom alternatives to the Tidal Basin!

-INSIDER TIP: This is on the top of everyone’s list for 2021 with the suspected closure of the Tidal Basin so try to go on weekday or early in the morning.
+INSIDER TIP: This is on the top of everyone's list so try to go on weekday or early in the morning.

 If you have a car, driving out to this suburb of DC is worth it.
 You'll get some beautiful photos without the crowds.

 In the 1940s, the beautiful trees were planted as a way to entice new residents.
 The best spots are along Kennedy Drive, Dorset Avenue and Kenwood Avenue.
 This is a great for drive but street parking is not allowed - you can find a parking lot nearby though!

 7. At the Basilica of the National Shrine of Immaculate Conception